UCLA-VAST/minimap2-acceleration/README.md

 	* **kernel/cuda/device/device\_kernel\_wrapper.cu**: the wrapper function for transferring data, executing GPU kernel, and the measurement of execution time.
 	* **kernel/cuda/include/common.h**: the parameters for GPU execution, including the CUDA stream count, the block size, the thread unrolling factor and the tiling size.
 * **kernel/simd**: a SIMD implementation using pragmas of Intel C Compiler.
+	* **kernel/simd/src/host\_kernel.cpp**: the CPU SIMD kernel implementation for the chaining algorithm.

 ### <a name="testbed"></a> Testbed

 #### Command Line Tool

-The testbed is a modified version of [Minimap2][26] software and inherits most of the command line options from Minimap2.
-Therefore, you can check out the [manual reference pages][27] of Minimap2 to see what is available in the testbed program.
+The testbed is a modified version of [Minimap2][29] software and inherits most of the command line options from Minimap2.
+Therefore, you can check out the [manual reference pages][30] of Minimap2 to see what is available in the testbed program.
 You can simply use it as if you invoke the Minimap2 command line tool.

 The modified software parse three additional command line options: